Terms and Conditions

 3.3 The Client impliedly and expressly acknowledges that, except as expressly provided in these terms, the Supplier gives no warranties or representations to the Client (whether express or implied) in respect of the Services.
 In particular, whilst every effort is made to achieve the turn-around times quoted by the Supplier for the conduct of Tests, no warranty or guarantee is given that such turn-around times will be achieved in any particular instance.
 The Supplier accepts no liability whatsoever for any loss incurred by the Client for such an occurrence.

-3.5 The Client impliedly and expressly acknowledges that, except as expressly provided in these terms, the Supplier gives no warranties or representations (whether express or implied) in respect of any Phlebotomist engaged, employed, referred or recommended by the Supplier.
+3.5 The Client impliedly and expressly acknowledges that, except as expressly provided in these terms and conditions, the Supplier gives no warranties or representations (whether express or implied) in respect of any Phlebotomist engaged, employed, referred or recommended by the Supplier.
 Further, the Supplier accepts no liability for any injury, damage, or loss however so incurred by the Client when using the Phlebotomist.

 3.6 The Phlebotomist impliedly and expressly acknowledges that in carrying out the phlebotomy, except as expressly provided in these terms, that the Supplier gives no warranties or representations (whether express or implied) in respect of the Client.
 Further, the Supplier accepts no liability for any injury, damage, or loss however so incurred by the Phlebotomist when engaged in (or travelling to) phlebotomy services for, or on referral from, the Supplier.

-3.7 The Phlebotomist warrants that services will be provided with reasonable skill and care and in accordance with its usual quality assurance standards and if required by law the Phlebotomist shall obtain CQC Registration; and
+3.7 The Phlebotomist warrants that services will be provided with reasonable skill and care and in accordance with its usual quality assurance standards and if required by law the Phlebotomist, shall obtain CQC Registration.

 3.9 Upon the Commencement Date, the Sample relating thereto automatically becomes the sole property of the Supplier and it may be destroyed or disposed of by the Supplier unless otherwise agreed in writing between the Client and the Supplier beforehand.